Spaghetti carbonara with a healthy spring twist! These easy noodles are extra-creamy and loaded with roasted broccoli and lots of lemon goodness.

 In a small bowl, whisk lemon juice and eggs until completely smooth.
 Set aside.

 Cook spaghetti according to package instructions, reserving 1/2 cup cooking water.
 Working quickly while pasta is still hot, pour egg mixture over hot noodles and gently toss until noodles are evenly coated.
-Stir in Parmesan cheese, parsley, roasted broccoli, and season with salt and pepper to taste.
+Stir in Parmesan cheese, parsley, roasted broccoli, reserved pasta water, and season with salt and pepper to taste.
 Serve spaghetti carbonara immediately while hot and creamy.
 Enjoy!

 Be sure and try my classic spaghetti carbonara next time!